-- They were facing a lot of challenges due to the poor road conditions - They reported receiving training through a few programmes for which they had to travel to Agartala.
-They asked for the training to be provided in their village so they could handle their employment and household responsibilities, which would be beneficial for them. - • village

-- Other than SHG, women are not taking any benefit from any other scheme. - In addition to this, they also emphasized that the many men in the village are not involved in any economic activity.
+- The SHG members intimated that they are involved in the activities like Poultry, Piggery, weaving, food processing etc. - They were facing a lot of challenges due to the poor road conditions - They reported receiving training through a few programmes for which they had to travel to Agartala.
+They asked for the training to be provided in their village so they could handle their employment and household responsibilities, which would be beneficial for them. - Other than SHG, women are not taking any benefit from any other scheme. - In addition to this, they also emphasized that the many men in the village are not involved in any economic activity.
 They are into gambling and alchohol consumption.
 Sometimes this leads to a verbal fight between the husband and wife. - They also informed that they have neither heard of any female political leader or any female panchyat member to whom they might have complained.
 However, they are utilising their membership of being in the SHG for approaching the panchayati raj for the problems of poor road condition they are facing.

-Road - Namanjoybari school to Nugurai para via Ramkrishna Para Group- Self Help Group Khurang, Land owner Venue-Namanjaybari village Date- 7 th November 2022 No. of Participant - 50 Boad connectivity to school i s very peer
+Road - Namanjoybari school to Nugurai para via Ramkrishna Para Khurang, Land owner Venue-Namanjaybari village Group- Self Help Group-Date-

+7th November 2022 No. of Participant - 50
-• Road connectivity to school is very poor.

-• Market and hospital is around 2-3 kms away from the village

-• The group also intimated that a lot of water logging observed during the rainy season

-- Women were also involved in piggery, goatry and fishery in the village - A land owner was also consulted.
+- Road connectivity to school is very poor. - Market and hospital is around 2-3 kms away from the village - The group also intimated that a lot of water logging observed during the rainy season - Women were also involved in piggery, goatry and fishery in the village - A land owner was also consulted.
 He informed that due to bad raod consition and lack of light in the road area, many people have fallen.
 He further added, that he is happy with the project intervention in the village.
 He is happy to donate his land for the road development.
 Similarly, a female landowner also said that she would be extremly happy to donate her land. - Further, the panchayat member also intimated that the village had arpound 250 hosueholds.
 The road improvement will give better accessability to these people.

-Road - Namanjoybari PMGSY road to Chandra Kumar Para via Sector colony
+Road - Namanjoybari PMGSY road to Chandra Kumar Para via Sector colony Group- Anganwadi worker and Ex panchayat member Venue-Chetra colony village

-Group-

-Anganwadi worker and Ex panchayat member

-Venue-Chetra colony

-village